 Such vibrato systems produced a number of hallmark sounds that helped propel music into the modern era.
 But without whammy bars and other such modern inventions, how could ancient music have been adequately expressive enough to match accomplished improvisation?

 What did that harp depicted in Cycladic figurines sound like?
 And that flute, or, rather, aulos?

 Well, actually, it turns out ancient whammy bars did exist in Ancient Greece.

 Maybe the best way to resolve this is to put together the instruments of a small traveling band.
 Rather than just asking this question for a specific period, we’ll consider instruments from every period in ancient history, from the early Bronze Age of 3,300 B.C. to the Athenian era of about 400 B.C.

 One of the Cycladic figurines depicts an aulos player.
 Since this instrument is represented in one of the earliest Cycladic figurines, and is known from throughout ancient Greek history, and ubiquitous in the Athenian era, we can consider this a very likely instrument to appear in an ancient quartet.

-The aulos, a double-reeded instrument, is no longer played in the modern world, and only recently are musical historians starting to put together how it might have been used, although good archaeological specimens exist and depictions of it abound in art.
+The aulos, a double-reeded instrument, is no longer played by musicians in the modern world, and only recently are musical historians starting to put together how it might have been used, although good archaeological specimens exist and depictions of it abound in art.
 Sometimes incorrectly referred to as a flute, this instrument looked like two flutes extending out from dual-reeded mouthpieces.

 An aulos would have been a perfect instrument for a traveling musician, but I suspect that an aulos player, an aulette, would have been comfortable with other wind instruments.
 In fact, the syrinx, or pan flute, was invented in the Cycladic islands around the same time as the oldest known Cycladic figurines.
 I will propose that a professional traveling aulette also played a flute or a syrinx.